patrick0806/cosmos-erp/README.md

-# My Schedule API
+# Cosmos ERP

 ## Project status: In Development

-The api for centrilize my schedule from other callendars like google.
+The api of a virtual store erp, integrated with the main sales platforms.

 # API Development Process